No Records Found

 Parent's, siblings, family members and others who are active participants in the child's life play a critical role in skill generalization.
 It is important to provide consistent communication and access to therapy sessions.
 I encourage parents to assist in goal choices/target words, participate in or view sessions and ask questions.
 Apraxia-specific therapy is different from traditional speech with it’s specific “do’s” (e.g. lot’s of practice with encouraging and specific feedback) and “don’ts” (e.g. segmenting words, targeting too many words, modeling productions with exaggerated movements).
 It is so important that all members of the team are on the same page and have the opportunity to celebrate all of the small victories.
 The child’s confidence is so important and therefore support from everyone, especially parents, is crucial.

 I am fluent in PECS, sign language, LAMP, Proloquo, Sonoflex, TouchChat, Tobii/Dynavox systems (including eye gaze) and promote/target total communication.
 AAC is absolutely necessary to ensure the persons wants/needs are being met.
-Also, AAC is traditionally thought of for communication but can be critical in ensuring a child's language development is not being held up by his/her speech.
+Also, AAC is traditionally thought of for communication but can be critical in ensuring a child's language development is not being held up by their speech.